Internet in Singapore: History

 In 1997, commercial trials for Singapore Telecommunications' (Singtel) ADSL-based "SingTel Magix" service were undertaken in March, before being launched in June.
 Also in June, Singapore Cable Vision commenced trials for its cable modem based services, before being commercially deployed in December 1999.
 Singtel's ADSL service was subsequently rolled out on a nationwide scale in August 2000.

 In January 2001, the Broadband Media Association was formed to promote the broadband industry.
 By April the same year there were six broadband Internet providers, with the total number of broadband users exceeding 300,000.
 Pacific Internet introduced wireless broadband services in October 2001.

 In December 2006, Infocomm Development Authority of Singapore (IDA) introduced a programme named "Wireless@SG".
 It is part of its Next Generation National Infocomm Infrastructure initiative.
 It offers everyone free wireless access in high human-traffic areas, including the Central Business District, downtown shopping belts like Orchard Road, and residential town centres.
 As at June 2007, there are more than 460,000 subscribers and 4,200 hotspots under the Wireless@SG programme.
 By April 2013 the access speed had increased to 2 Mbit/s in April 2013.The free service was planned to continue until 31 March 2017.

-In early September 2010, internet service providers in Singapore rolled out the Next Generation Nationwide Broadband Network (Next Gen NBN) service plans.
+In early August 2010, internet service providers in Singapore rolled out the Next Generation Nationwide Broadband Network (Next Gen NBN) service plans.
 The Next Gen NBN is Singapore's nationwide ultra-high speed fibre network.
 It offered broadband speeds of up to 1 Gbit/s at comparable prices to ADSL and cable connection.
-Deployed 75% nationwide as of August 2011, Next Gen NBN is on track to achieve its target of 95 per cent coverage by mid-2012.
+As of July 2013, Next Gen NBN has been deployed to over 95% of homes and businesses in Singapore.